“If access to health care is considered a human right, who is considered human enough to have that right?” (Farmer, 2005)

 Despite the lack of scientific literature concerning the improvement of health conditions of refugees, suggestions have been published.

 Obligatory medical examination of every refugee needs to be undertaken including pain, psychological health issues, and vaccination status (Führer et al., 2016).
 On the one hand, the EU takes thereby the responsibility — as described in the stewardship framework — of protecting refugees as a vulnerable subgroup by obtaining a needs-assessment, which fulfills do good.
 On the other hand, an obligatory medical examination means that refugees would not have the right to refuse, which goes against respect and which is contradictory to the response of the WHO’s Regional Office for Europe in which obligatory disease screenings for refugees are not recommended.
-Instead, a triage at the point of entry into Europe is recommended; firstly, checking for communicable and non-communicable diseases as an identification process of health issues among refugees; secondly, proper diagnosing; and thirdly, appropriate treatment with focus on children, pregnant women, and the elderly (Scholz, 2016).
+Instead, a triage at the point of entry into Europe is recommended; firstly, checking for communicable and non-communicable diseases as an identification process of health issues among refugees; secondly, proper diagnosing; and thirdly, appropriate treatment with a focus on children, pregnant women, and the elderly (Scholz, 2016).
 Those three steps would ensure assistance for refugees in need and address do good and equity.

 Medical treatment needs to be adjusted to linguistic and cultural diversities among refugees, and voluntary and professional health care workers (Führer et al., 2016).
-This suggestion seems essential in the improvement of health care access for refugees.
+This suggestion seems essential for the improvement of health care access for refugees.
 Actions to improve the linguistic and cultural challenges lead to non-discrimination, do good, respect, and equity.

-For refugees with chronic diseases a continuous support needs to be achieved to avoid interruptions of treatment (Morgan, 2015).
-To achieve this continuous support and protect the human right of access to health care, physical and economic accessibility need to be given, otherwise refugees do not get the same access to treatment as locals with the same chronic disease, which goes against equity.
+For refugees with chronic diseases, continuous support needs to be achieved to avoid interruptions of treatment (Morgan, 2015).
+To achieve this continuous support and protect the human right of access to health care, physical and economic accessibility need to be given, otherwise, refugees do not get the same access to treatment as locals with the same chronic disease, which goes against equity.
 This violation of equity has been described by German physicians, who are strongly voting for a nationwide health insurance card for refugees, as some German states are using for their citizens (Hyde, 2016).
 This suggestion would be a necessary step to enable do good for professional health care workers, towards non-discrimination of refugees and towards the improvement of access to health care for refugees in need.

 Regarding perinatal health, every reported maternal death should be analyzed by the UNHCR Maternal Death Review Report (UNHCR, 2011).
 Through such monitoring, important data could be gathered to improve the health of pregnant refugees and their unborn children.
 Do good would be fulfilled and it would give respect towards refugee families who lost a pregnant family member.